Khalil-Haider/VisionText-Converter/README.md

 # 🎯 VisionText Converter

-VisionText Converter is an AI-powered tool that **extracts text from images and videos** in a fast and accurate way.
-Users can turn visual content into **searchable, editable text** without manual typing.
+VisionText Converter is an AI-powered tool that **extracts text from images and videos** in a good way.
+Users can turn visual content into **editable text** without manual typing.

 ---